alexgerdes/ask2elle/docs/Loads.md

 ```haskell
 hsc_env <- getSession
 ```
 The session was setted up when we were calling `runGhcT` function, check `newHscEnv` for concrete values.
+Also `runGhcT` chooses a default dynamic flag environment for us, depending which operating system we are running.

 So far, we have already performed `setFlags` which modifies the dynamic flag field, `hs_dflags`, and `setTarget` which modifies `hsc_targets` field.